-The calculations include the stated uplift factor for air travel but do not include radiative forcing (90%).
-The use of class-based air travel data is strongly recommended for accurate measurement.
+The calculations include the stated uplift factor for air travel and radiative forcing.
+The use of class-based air travel data is recommended for accurate measurement but is not mandatory.
 The 'average passenger' class shall be used if class-based data is not provided for all travel unless otherwise requested.